Street names in Barcelona: The ancient city

-Barcelona was founded by Roman colonizers in the 1st century BC.
-C. with the name of Colonia Iulia Augusta Faventia Faventia Paterna Barcino.
+Barcelona was founded by Roman colonizers in the 1st century BCE with the name of Colonia Iulia Augusta Faventia Paterna Barcino.
 It was originally a small walled city that initially took the urban form of castrum, and later oppidum, settled on Mount Táber (16.9 masl), a small hill located on the site of the current Plaça Sant Jaume.
 The maximum splendor of the Roman period was during the second century, with a population that must have ranged between 3500 and 5000 inhabitants.

 The center of the city was the forum, the central square dedicated to public life and business.
 From here, there were two main roads: the cardo maximus, oriented north-south (today's Libretería and Call streets) and the decumanus maximus, oriented east-west (Obispo, Ciudad and Regomir streets), approximately in the center of the walled enclosure.

-The Roman origin of the city is present in several streets, all derived from its full Latin name: Via Julia, from the Julio-Claudian dynasty that ruled the Empire at the time of the founding of the city; Via Augusta, after the Emperor Augustus; Via Favencia, a term derived from the Latin verb faveo ("to favor"), apparently because it was a colony exempt from taxes; and Via Barcino, after the Latin name of the city.
+The Roman origin of the city is present in several streets, all derived from its full Latin name: Via Júlia, from the Julio-Claudian dynasty that ruled the Empire at the time of the founding of the city; Via Augusta, after the Emperor Augustus; Via Favencia, a term derived from the Latin verb faveo ("to favor"), apparently because it was a colony exempt from taxes; and Via Barcino, after the Latin name of the city.